 YES AND NO. Gradual, gentle mobility exercises have been known, on occasion, to improve recovery time a bit.
 If, however, the exercises are not done correctly or carefully enough, they will worsen the condition and postpone recovery.
 One must be very careful with exercise when it comes to frozen shoulder.

 UNLIKELY.
 Frozen shoulder is cited as being a “self-limiting disease” that goes away on its own.
 But the majority of sufferers who let it go its full, natural course of 2-3 years without having their shoulder joint capsule re-opened, will never regain full end-range motion in their shoulder joint.
 (Research shows this figure to be at about 61%) Various recent studies have shown that, without effective treatment intervention, between 20% and 50% of patients will continue to live with long-lasting, ongoing, symptoms

-Currently Dr. Oolo-Austin and osteopathic physiotherapist Linley Leuthard are the only health professionals in the world performing the OAT procedure for frozen shoulder.
-He is the creator/founder.
+Currently Dr. Oolo-Austin and osteopathic physiotherapist Linley Leuthard are the only health professionals in the world performing the MCD Procedure for frozen shoulder.
+Dr. Oolo-Austin is the creator/founder.
 (Linley completed a 2 year study program and internship under Dr. O to achieve official full certification to conduct the MCD Procedure for the region of Australsia).
-In the more than 10 years he has been conducting the operation, he has been refining, modifying, and documenting it as well as collecting statistics about it.
+In the more than 15 years he has been conducting the operation, Dr. O has been refining, modifying, and documenting it as well as collecting statistics about it.
 With a success rate of 98%, Dr. Oolo-Austin is the only doctor in medical history who has discovered the cure for frozen shoulder.
-As such, he is to be considered to be the world’s only true “expert” in frozen shoulder recovery.
+As such, he is to be considered to be the world’s only true “expert” in successful frozen shoulder recovery.

-At this point there is a great deal of ongoing research being conducted on the OAT procedure.
+At this point there is a great deal of ongoing research being conducted on the MCD Procedure.
 A three-year medical ethics approved, peer-reviewed study conducted in Canada is currently being re-submitted for publication in a pub-med listed medical journal.
 This will hopefully be published this year although there is heavy competition amongst researchers with long waiting lists for hopeful publication submissions in the best journals.
 This study was a randomized 10-case series study which showed 100% recovery of all patients at the 3-month post-op mark.
 All of our current case studies show dramatic results, with no relapse of symptoms.

 While most cases have 100% improvement, some patients have other underlying conditions that will decrease this percentage.
 We have a very high success rate.
-Dr. Austin Oolo is very thorough in the evaluation process of each individual patient’s case.
+Dr. Oolo-Austin is very thorough in the evaluation process of each individual patient’s case.
 It is through this evaluation of diagnostic imaging/manual testing (the exercises he asks patients to record and send pre-op) and verbal reports from each client, that he is able to assess and develop a post-operative treatment plan specific to each individual.

 Pre-existing, underlying conditions can include fairly serious or intractable conditions including glenohumeral joint instability, cervical disc pathology with nerve root compression, thoracic outlet syndrome, rotator cuff tendinosis and/or impingement syndrome or Parsonage Turner syndrome, prior post-trauma reconstructive surgery for fractures and dislocation, connective tissue disorders/diseases, etc.

 Even if the pain more or less eventually disappears, it does not mean that there is no arthritic degeneration of your shoulder joint or that you will be able to use your shoulder again fully.
 If someone with frozen shoulder does not receive expert, curative treatment which restores range of motion quickly, they will likely never regain the same abilities they had prior to the onset of the condition.
 It also means that these people will never again be able to do everything that they were previously able to do.
 The longer you leave your shoulder in a frozen state, the more chance of arthritic disintegration of the shoulder capsule and joint.
 Each passing month of immobility creates more degeneration.
-Thus, it is critically important to undergo the OAT procedure, have your full range of motion restored, and get your life back.
+Thus, it is critically important to undergo the MCD Procedure, have your full range of motion restored, and get your life back asap.

 Some patients do go the surgical route.
 But the problem with surgical intervention is that the entire joint capsule has to be slowly cut open piece-by-piece and it is difficult for the surgeon to cut only the offensive scar-like adhesive tissue without cutting some of the normal, healthy tissue.
 Most of the time a small amount of damage is caused to the underlying structures.
 This can cause residual pain and permanent decrease in range of motion.
 In some cases, more than one surgical intervention is required and even then, the surgery can fail to resolve the condition.
 Lastly, many people fail to realize that with surgery, patients still need between 3 to 9 months of post-op rehabilitation treatments to recover from the cutting.